openshift/origin/examples/sample-app/README.md

 ### SELinux Changes ###

 Presently the OpenShift 3 policies for SELinux are a work in progress.
-For the time being, to play around with the OpenShift system, it is easiest to downgrade the SELinux security level to 'permissive'.
-To do this, modify /etc/sysconfig/selinux as root and change the security level:
+For the time being, to play around with the OpenShift system, it is easiest to temporarily disable SELinux:

+    $ sudo setenforce 0

+This can be re-enabled after you are done with the sample app:

-    $ sudo vi /etc/sysconfig/selinux
+    $ sudo setenforce 1

-And change:

-    SELINUX=enforcing

-To:

-    SELINUX=permissive

 ### FirewallD Changes ###

 Similar to our work on SELinux policies, the OpenShift firewalld rules are also a work in progress.
 For now it is easiest to disable firewalld altogether:

     $ sudo systemctl stop firewalld

+Firewalld will start again on your next reboot, but you can manually restart it with this command when you are done with the sample app:

-    $ sudo systemctl disable firewalld
+    $ sudo systemctl start firewalld

 ### Still Having Trouble? ###